Recent National Institute for Occupational Safety and Health Research Using Ground Penetrating Radar for Detection of Mine Voids

 -

 Description:We have tested the ability of ground penetrating radar (GPR) to resolve adjacent mine workings.
-The work was conducted at two National Institute for Occupational Safety and Health locations - an underground coal mine and an underground limestone mine.
-The objective of our work was to determine if GPR signals could be received from distant mine workings.
+The work was done at two NIOSH locations: an underground coal mine and an underground limestone mine.
+The goal was to determine if GPR signals could be received from distant mine workings.
 The GPR system was calibrated on underground mine pillars of known dimensions using a variety of antennas.
-The system was then tested at several underground locations in an effort to detect an adjacent drift entry; and an adjacent abandoned coal mine.
+The system was then tested at several underground locations in an effort to detect an adjacent drift entry and an adjacent abandoned coal mine.
 As a means of verification, an in-seam horizontal hole was drilled from the active coal mine to the abandoned mine to confirm the presence and location of the abandoned mine workings.
-Our results show that in the case of the limestone mine the maximum depth of penetration where the mine workings could be resolved was 85 ft; and in the case of the coal mine the abandoned mine workings could be resolved at a depth of 205 ft.
-We conclude that it may be possible to utilize GPR for initial underground mine studies followed by directional drilling to accurately delineate the extent and position of adjacent abandoned mine workings.
+Results show that in the case of the limestone mine, the maximum depth of penetration where the mine workings could be resolved was 85 ft; in the case of the coal mine, the abandoned mine workings could be resolved at a depth of 205 ft.
+We conclude that it may be possible to use GPR for initial underground mine studies followed by directional drilling to accurately delineate the extent and position of adjacent abandoned mine workings.
+[Description provided by NIOSH]

 -